awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 The following describes the possible `healthStatus` values for a task\.
 The container health check status of non\-essential containers don't have an effect on the health status of a task\.
 + `HEALTHY`—All essential containers within the task have passed their health checks\.
 + `UNHEALTHY`—One or more essential containers have failed their health check\.
-+ `UNKNOWN`—The essential containers within the task are still having their health checks evaluated or there are no container health checks defined\.
++ `UNKNOWN`—The essential containers within the task are still having their health checks evaluated, there are only nonessential containers with health checks defined, or there are no container health checks defined\.
 If a task is run manually and not as part of a service, it continues its lifecycle regardless of its health status\.
 For tasks that are part of a service, if the task reports as unhealthy, then the task is stopped and the service scheduler replaces it\.
 The following are notes about container health check support:
 + Container health checks require version 1\.17\.0 or greater of the Amazon ECS container agent\.
 For more information, see [Updating the Amazon ECS container agent](ecs-agent-update.md)\.